 Economic growth at its best

-A fifth term?
+A fifth mandate

 "Internal peace and good governance": these are the prerequisites for political action, in the words of Mr. Ismaïl Omar Guelleh, President of the Republic of Djibouti, since 1999.
-Re-elected in 2016 with 86.68% of the vote in the first round, Mr. Guelleh is expected to remain at the helm and stand for a fifth term in April 2021.
-The economic and diplomatic record seems satisfactory, but there is still much to be done on the social front (especially in terms of housing and employment, as the unemployment rate has still not fallen below 60%).
-Within the opposition, calls for a boycott are multiplying and the attacks carried out by the armed group FRUD on various sites in Tadjourah, in the north-east of the country, in January 2021, only served to further dampen the atmosphere.
-The USN (Union for National Salvation) and the RADDE of the former mayor of Djibouti, Abdourahmane Guelleh, also consider that the technical and political conditions are not met to ensure transparent elections.
-No candidate will be presented.
+Re-elected in 2016, with 86.68% of the vote in the first round, Ismaïl Omar Guelleh has not let up.
+His economic and diplomatic record seems satisfactory, but there is still much to be achieved on the social front (particularly in terms of housing and employment, with the unemployment rate still unable to fall below 50% and 70% among the under-30s).
+Within the opposition, calls for a boycott are multiplying, and the attacks carried out by the armed group FRUD on various sites in Tadjourah, in the north-east of the country, in January 2021, have only served to further dampen the mood.
+No opposition candidate will be presented.
+Ismaïl Omar Guelleh was re-elected in April 2021 with 98.58% of the vote.

 An unstable region

 Somalia, Sudan, Yemen, Ethiopia, Eritrea...
-Djibouti is at the heart of an arc of crisis that stretches from the Sahel to the Middle East.
-The country is playing the stability card in a perilous diplomatic game with its direct neighbours.
-In the conflict that has raged in Yemen since 2015, Djibouti is providing political support to the Saudi-led coalition.
-The country is home to 30,000 refugees and asylum seekers from neighbouring countries, thousands of Ethiopians who transit Djibouti on foot each year in an attempt to reach Saudi Arabia through war-torn Yemen.
-The Bab el-Mandeb Strait, which separates Djibouti from Yemen, is trafficked by migrants and refugees in both directions.
-With Ethiopia, ties are growing closer around mutual economic and development interests, but peace between Ethiopia and Eritrea could pose a threat to its economic prosperity and the use of its port infrastructure.
-In this context, Djibouti has also been seeking to normalize its relations with Eritrea for some years.
-Djibouti, a small country with a high strategic value, is a bit like the eye of the storm, a land of peace and mediation in the heart of a tormented region.
+Djibouti is at the heart of an arc of crisis stretching from the Sahel to the Middle East.
+The country plays the stability card, in a perilous diplomatic game with its direct neighbors.
+In the conflict that has raged in Yemen since 2015, Djibouti lends its political support to the Saudi-led coalition.
+The country is home to more than 70,000 refugees and asylum-seekers from the Horn of Africa (UNHCR 2023), thousands of whom are Ethiopians who transit Djibouti on foot every year in an attempt to reach Saudi Arabia through war-torn Yemen.
+The Strait of Bab el-Mandeb, which separates Djibouti from Yemen, is trafficked by migrants and refugees in both directions.
+Djibouti's ties with Ethiopia are based on mutual economic and development interests, but peace between Ethiopia and Eritrea could pose a threat to Djibouti's economic prosperity and the use of its port infrastructure.
+Against this backdrop, Djibouti has also been seeking to normalize its relations with Eritrea for some years now.
+But the region was once again destabilized in 2024, with the announcement of the maritime agreement between Ethiopia and the self-proclaimed republic of Somaliland on January1, 2024.
+Addis Ababa's battle for direct access to the Red Sea caused considerable turbulence.
+As Somaliland was not recognized as an independent state by the international community, Somalia saw its sovereignty trampled underfoot.
+A dangerous military escalation ensued between Ethiopia and Somalia.
+A cold war begins.

 The electrical challenge